SchedMD/slurm-gcp/README.md

 ### Preemptible VMs
-   With preemptible_bursting on, when a node is found preempted, or stopped, the slurm-gcp sync script will mark the node as "down" and will attempt to restart the node.
+   With preemptible_bursting on, when a node is found preempted, or stopped, the slurmsync script will mark the node as "down" and will attempt to restart the node.
 If there were any batch jobs on the preempted node, they will be requeued -- interactive (e.g. srun, salloc) jobs can't be requeued.